Profit margins: 5 things every startup founder needs to know

 This is particularly true for global businesses with customers and suppliers around the world.

 Many businesses struggle with their accounts because they manage global revenue and expenses across several foreign currency bank accounts.
-This creates a fractured financial experience, costs a lot of money in bank fees, and makes reconciliation and reporting that much harder.
+This creates a fractured financial experience, incurring significant bank fees, and complicates reconciliation and reporting even further.

 Airwallex is an all-in-one financial suite which allows businesses to collect customer payments in multiple currencies, pay international suppliers, and manage global expenses, without high fees.

-Open accounts in 11 currencies at the click of a button and manage all your funds in one place.
-Enjoy fast global transfers, market-beating FX rates, and Borderless Cards
+Open accounts in multiple currencies with the click of a button and manage all your funds in one place.
+Enjoy fast global transfers, market-beating FX rates, and Corporate Cards

-If you’re ready to start scaling your business, sign up for free today.
+If you’re ready to start scaling your business, sign up today.

 Back to blog